shanike/vscode-extensions/README.md

 ---
 ## Better comments
-colors the comment: ! - red, ? - blue, todo - orange, * - green.
+colors the comment: ! - red, ? - blue, todo - orange, * - green, // - strike & grey.

 \> *this extention has interesting stuff in it's settings*